MENSIGHT Magazine

 .com & MENSIGHT Magazine.

-Editorial...
+Editorial... |

-Fishing for Daddy.
+Fishing for Daddy. by

-Jim Bracewell
+Jim Bracewell © 2004

-That's me and sister Kris in daddy's arms with our adoring mom looking on.
+That's me and sister Kris in dad's arms with our adoring mom looking on.
 He was produce manager at the Piggly-Wiggly Supermarket.
-It's about 1943 or 44.
+It's about 1943 or 44. |

 It was still dark as we left and there was usually a bit of fog in the air.
 My father drove with an authority that I admired.
-He had his left arm resting on the open window sill, his right hand on the steering wheel and a Camel cigarette in his mouth.
+He had his left arm resting on the open window sill, his right hand on the steering wheel and a Camels cigarette in his mouth.
+Occasionally he would extend his arm with his palm down then turn his hand like the flaps on an airplane wing.
+His arm would move up and down as his hand changed position.
+I was fascinated by whatever my dad did so I practiced hand flyingon my side of the car.

 On many of our outings, my dad found it necessary to make a brief side trip.
 I now realize that these small detours were visits to one of the many moon shiners or bootleggers in the area.
 Alas, Alachua was officially a “dry” county.
-Naturally, this fact did not deter the clandestine, distillation efforts of many an enterprising country boy.
+Naturally, this fact did not deter the clandestine distillation efforts of many an enterprising country boy.
 The laws of supply and demand ruled.

 Occasionally, as we were fishing, daddy would shout something like, “Jim, look at that eagle way over by the big cypress tree.”
 As I strained to see what he was talking about, he would take a quick slug from the pint bottle hidden in his tackle box.
 As I got older, I gradually caught on to the ruse.

-I happened to glance toward the stern of the boat and noticed my father using a paddle in the fashion of a sailboat rudder.
+I happened to glance toward the stern of the boat and saw my father using a paddle in the fashion of a sailboat rudder.
 It was not unlike the way he stuck his arm out of the car window.
-Being ever fascinated by his actions, I proceeded to pick up a small canoe paddle lying under my seat in the bow.
+Being ever fascinated by his actions, I proceeded to pick up a small paddle lying under my seat in the bow.
 Not being versed in the principles of fluid dynamics at this point in my imminently endangered life, I stuck the paddle into the water at a 90 degree angle to the boat.
 It's amazing what a difference a few degrees makes.

 Daddy was at that precise moment looking at his fishing lines for signs of a bite.
 So it appears that no one witnessed the brief, though I imagine, exceptionally graceful parabolic arc my body scribed through the air before plunging into the murky depths of Orange Lake.
 I vaguely remember being suddenly wet and greatly fearful of being eaten by a school of giant bass.
 That fear was likely induced by my guilt for snaring so many of their species with hook and worm.
 Not to mention the gutting, cooking and eating that followed.